d-shap/mercurial/README.md

 Container runs as non-root user.
 This user owns mercurial process and owns mercurial repositories.

-Web access is restricted with BASIC authentication for push requests, managed with Apache htpasswd.

 To run container next volumes should be mapped:
 * repository root folder
 * htpasswd file to store hashes of user passwords